Towards a Science of AI Agent Reliability

-\begin{claimbox} Reliability requirements differ fundamentally between automation and augmentation use cases. \end{claimbox} Beyond which reliability dimensions matter, a key determinant of how much reliability matters is whether an agent operates autonomously or augments a human collaborator.
+\begin{claimbox} Reliability requirements should scale with the degree of agent autonomy. \end{claimbox} Beyond which reliability dimensions matter, a key determinant of how much reliability matters is whether an agent operates autonomously or augments a human collaborator.
 In augmentation settings (coding assistants, search copilots, brainstorming tools) a human reviews, edits, and approves the agent's output before it takes effect.
 The human serves as a reliability backstop: an inconsistent suggestion is merely annoying, not dangerous, because it must pass through a human judgment filter.
 This has enabled AI coding assistants to reach widespread adoption despite imperfect reliability.
 Conversely, in automation settings (customer service chatbots, autonomous database management, unattended workflow execution) the agent's output is the final action with no human buffer.
 Here, unreliability translates directly into real-world failures.
 This distinction suggests that the urgency of reliability improvements is not uniform across applications.
 For augmentation tools, moderate reliability may suffice because human oversight compensates for agent shortcomings.
 For automation, reliability is a hard prerequisite for deployment: an agent that succeeds on 90\% of tasks but fails unpredictably on the remaining 10\% may be a useful assistant yet an unacceptable autonomous system.
 As the field pushes toward greater agent autonomy, the reliability bar rises accordingly, making our reliability metrics increasingly essential.